klirii/cpp_string_utils/README.md

 # cpp_string_utils
-cpp_string_utils is a maximally optimized, simple C++ string library
+cpp_string_utils is the most optimized, simplest C++ string library
 # How to use it?
 Suppose we have a string